ViennaRNA/forgi/doc/graph_tutorial.rst

 Loading a Structure from a Dot-Bracket String:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A pseudoknot free secondary structure can be represented a sequence of dots and
+A pseudoknot-free secondary structure can be represented a sequence of dots and
 brackets where the dots represent unpaired bases and the matching brackets
 represent base pairs.
 This representation is often delivered as the output of
 secondary structure prediction tools such as `RNAfold`_ and `Mfold`_.
 It can also be used as input to create a skeleton graph in `forgi`::